PxPerfectMike/scootloops/readme.md

 console.log(sum); // 15
 ```

-> ## filterIt
+## filterIt

-The `filterIt` function filters an array based on specific conditions using a string that specifies a property and operator to filter by.
+Filters an array based on specific conditions using a string that specifies a property and operator to filter by.

 ```javascript
 function filterIt(array, condition, value)